sirlucjan/lucjan-kernels/depends/README.md

 # mkinitcpio-lucjan

-###### NOTE: mkinitcpio-zstd will overwrite the mkinitcpio.conf file and the old one will be saved as mkinitcpio.conf.pacsave - however, I recommend backing up this file before installing the modified mkinitcpio version.
+###### NOTE: mkinitcpio-lucjan will overwrite the mkinitcpio.conf file and the old one will be saved as mkinitcpio.conf.pacsave - however, I recommend backing up this file before installing the modified mkinitcpio version.

+##### Patchset linux-lucjan adds support for firmware compressed in zstd format.
+##### Unfortunately, the current version of mkinitcpio does NOT support such functionality.
+##### mkinitcpio-lucjan contains the appropriate patches to support firmware compressed in the zstd format.

 ## Selecting the ZSTD modules and kernel compression level